Flood Resilience Network

 The Flood Resilience Network is a pathway to tackling this looming challenge by connecting riverfront communities to flood resilience resources and to peers in other communities.

 The effort started in 2015 as a collaboration between the riverfront communities of Kingston, Piermont, and Catskill after these municipalities completed waterfront vulnerability assessments.
 Since then, additional riverfront communities have joined the network.
-The Flood Resilience Network is supported by the Hudson River Estuary Program with partners Scenic Hudson and the Consensus Building Institute.
+The Flood Resilience Network is supported by the Hudson River Estuary Program with partners New York Sea Grant, Hudson River Watershed Alliance, the Consensus Building Institute and Scenic Hudson.
+For more information, visit the Hudson Valley Flood Resilience Network's website.

 The Flood Resilience Network connects waterfront communities with experts, programs and resources: